Ethan1023/METR4202/README.md

 result in inconsistent colour detection.
 This is best tuned experimentally by trial and error in the environment where it will be used.

+### Dynamixel Setup
+Follow the procedure [here](https://github.com/UQ-METR4202/dynamixel_interface/blob/master/tutorials/tutorial_1_using_the_controller.md), using the config in configs/ in this repository

 ### Make and launch

 Make the project by changing into the catkin_ws directory (or moving